 Alvin clearly states he will kill Heather's parents if he doesn't get the book.

-While nothing is explicitly stated, Stoick rather clearly is about to kill or at least maim Dagar three times in Twinsanity.
-It was explicitly stated that Dagar wanted to kill dragons, and that Berk used to do so during the war with the dragons.
+While nothing is explicitly stated, Stoick rather clearly is about to kill or at least maim Dagur three times in Twinsanity.
+It was explicitly stated that Dagur wanted to kill dragons, and that Berk used to do so during the war with the dragons.

 Although nothing explicit is ever stated, it is pretty clear that Fearless Fin Hofferson (Astrid's uncle) was killed by the Flightmare.

-Hiccup, trying to apologize to Fishlegs, accidently starts a mob of people disappointing in no Gronckle Iron and causes Fishlegs to panic, filling Meatlug up with a variety of rocks to try and make the metal and causing her to run through town attracting everything she passes.
+While trying to get Fishlegs attention in order to apologize, Hiccup accidentally starts an angry mob and causes Fishlegs to panic, filling Meatlug up with a variety of rocks to try and make the metal and causing her to run through town attracting everything she passes.

 Mildew's attempts to highlight Hiccup's failures usually provide him with the inspiration to correct them.